Proration

 If a customer wishes to change their subscription in the middle of a payment cycle, ChargeOver can either create prorated invoices or offer a credit.

 - You'll be given a number of proration options.
-First, choose the plan the customer is changing to in the drop-down menu
+Add the line item the customer is changing to by clicking the

 - If you want to give the customer a credit for the unused portion of the old plan, check the "Give credit..." checkbox